Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the furnace to prevent damage.

-Flat filters need to be replaced every month, while pleated filters should be used for about three months.
-You may also use a washable filter that you can use for about 10 years.
+Flat filters need to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you might have to replace your filter sooner.

 To make the procedure smoother down the road, draw with a permanent marker on your heating system outside or ductwork to show the airflow direction and filter size.